ProjectRogueOne/tpp-reference-server/README.md

 ### Proxy requests for upstream backend ASPSP APIs

-#### Read/Write API mock server

-For this to work you need an ASPSP server.
+__NOTE:__ For this to work you need an ASPSP server!

+#### The Read/Write API mock server

 We have a [Read/Write API mock server](https://github.com/OpenBankingUK/readwrite-api-mock-server) that provides simulated endpoints to showcase what the Read/Write API can provide.
 Please install and run the server as per instructions on the [Github page](https://github.com/OpenBankingUK/readwrite-api-mock-server).

-Then ensure you point to it by configuring the `ASPSP_READWRITE_HOST` endpoint either directly or using in the `.env` file.
+Then ensure you point to the above server by configuring the `ASPSP_READWRITE_HOST` endpoint either directly or using in the [`.env.sample`](https://github.com/OpenBankingUK/sample-tpp-server/blob/master/.env.sample) file.
 Find details in the [To run locally](https://github.com/OpenBankingUK/sample-tpp-server#to-run-locally) section.

-__NOTE__: The [Read/Write API mock server](https://github.com/OpenBankingUK/readwrite-api-mock-server) API mock server uses a [Swagger](http://swagger.io) file that documents the spec.
-This is stored in the mock server's `SWAGGER`.
+__NOTE__: The [Read/Write API mock server](https://github.com/OpenBankingUK/readwrite-api-mock-server) uses a [Swagger](http://swagger.io) file that documents the spec.
+This is stored in the mock server's `SWAGGER` ENV.
 To obtain this you have to setup another repo [account-info-api-spec](https://github.com/OpenBankingUK/account-info-api-spec).
 That repo's [README](https://github.com/OpenBankingUK/account-info-api-spec/blob/master/README.md) contains setup necessary details.

 #### Proxied API path